marciogualtieri/risk_model_builder/risk_model_api/README.md

 Note that the coverage for `risks/models.py` says "0%".
 That's because of an [issue with django-nose](https://github.com/django-nose/django-nose/issues/180).

-Even though I have chosen not to write tests for the models in isolation, the models are being test covered indirectly through view tests.
+Even though I have chosen not to write tests for the models in isolation, the models are being tested indirectly through view tests.

 This might look like laziness for the untrained eye, but that's not the case at all: As TDD developers, we should test behavior, not methods/functions.